thunder04/supermap/README.md

 ## Features
 - Automatic sweeping.
 Set an interval for automatic entry-sweeping with (optional) entry lifetime and (optional) an on-sweep callback.
+- Entry TTL.
+Custom Time To Live duration (in milliseconds) for each entry of a `SuperMap`.
 - Entry limit.
 Set the amount of entries a `SuperMap` can have.

 ## Contributions